niamul64/niamul64/README.md

 👯 Now I’m looking to collaborate with a team that may help me to progress on my skill.
-- 🔭 I’m currently working on Open to work
+- 🔭 I’m currently Open to work
 - 🌱 I’m currently learning Javascript /Machine Learning / Deep Learning
-- 👯 I’m looking to collaborate on Django Backend Team
+- 👯 I’m looking to collaborate with Django Backend Team

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=niamul64&show_icons=true)